Updated February 2023

 1904 18th St., NW

-Formerly Cocova, this Dupont/Adams Morgan shop selects chocolates from around the world.
-Taking an international approach to sweets, the Dupont Circle shop stocks chocolate bars, confections, truffles, and caramels made in Switzerland, Boston, Iceland, Vietnam, and beyond.
+Formerly Cocova, this Dupont Circle shop carries chocolates from around the world.
+Try truffles, rich bars, and chocolates from spots like Switzerland, Iceland, Vietnam, and beyond.

 8408 Georgia Ave., Silver Spring

 While this Silver Spring shop is known for its homemade caramels, its chocolate offerings are impressive.
-The Belgian ruby chocolate recipe blends a berry-like fruitiness with the smoothness of traditional milk chocolate.
+Case in point: You can buy a heart-shaped puzzle made out of both dark and milk chocolate.
 Other offerings include chocolate truffle hearts.

 Zoe’s Chocolate Co.